synzen/MonitoRSS/README.md

   config
 }

-const drss = new DiscordRSS.ClientManager(settings)
+const client = new MonitoRSS.ClientManager(settings)
-drss.start()
+client.start()
 ```

 For best performance, use a mongodb database.uri instead of a directory.

 ### Contributing

-[Read the contribution guidelines](https://github.com/synzen/Discord.RSS/blob/master/CONTRIBUTING.md).
+[Read the contribution guidelines](https://github.com/synzen/MonitoRSS/blob/master/CONTRIBUTING.md).
 All the latest updates are commited to the dev branch.

 ### Testing